stevansgit/stevansgit.github.io/index.md

 I'm Steve, a technical writer and content designer.
-I've been writing about technology and technical things for over 10 years...
+I've been writing about technology and technical things for nearly 20 years...
 But you can read more about that on my CV page.
-You can also check out some writing example, and if you want to get in touch, you can do that, too.
+You can also check out some writing examples, and if you want to get in touch, you can do that, too.

 More seriously, I’m an experienced content professional with a track record of delivering user-centred technical documentation and content design.
 I’m passionate about translating complex technical information into simple, accurate content that meets user needs.